sambranaivan/CardScriptsWiki/Extra-Rules.md

 * If both players agree to apply Manga Rules: Monster Cards cannot be Set or flipped face-down.
 All Traps can be activated the turn they are Set.
 Each player can have up to 7 cards in their hands.
 The total number of cards that each player can have on the field is 5.
 Each player can only activate 1 Spell from their hand, set 1 Spell and 1 Trap per turn.

 #  7. Duelist Kingdom
-If both players agree, applies the following rules to the current duel
+Based on the [tournament organized by Maximillion Pegasus](https://yugipedia.com/wiki/Duelist_Kingdom) in the Yu-Gi-Oh! anime.
+If both players agree, applies the following rules to the current duel:

 * Players cannot attack directly.
 * Players can Normal Summon in face-up Defense Position.
 * Players can Normal Summon or Set Level 5 or higher monsters without Tributing.